xzjia/guideline/source_en/ArchitectureInDetail/GeneralFuncDetail/StringProcessing.rst

 | determination of a string consisting of only half width katakana.

 | Also, note that although in Java, all the strings are represented in Unicode
-| the special characters like 𠮷 are represented in unicode by char type 2 (32 bits) which is referred to as surrogate pair.
+| the special characters like 吉 are represented in unicode by char type 2 (32 bits) which is referred to as surrogate pair.
 | Even while handling these characters, an implementation which takes into account various types of characters are necessary to prevent occurrence of unexpected behavior.

 | The guideline assumes a case wherein Japanese language is processed, and